Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ![iPhone: Add Matter Accessory](/assets/images/iphone_matter_onboarding.png)

-You will now see additional logging output being generated by the PSoC62 Kit, as it now enters the Device Attestation Phase.
+You will now see additional logging output being generated by the PSOC™ 62 Kit, as it now enters the Device Attestation Phase.
 In parallel, follow the instructions in the Apple Home App to add the new Matter Accessory to your Matter Smart Home.

 > ℹ
 > The Home App will ask you, if you want to add the Device even though the "Device has not been certified to work with your home".
 Press "Add Anyway", as this is related to the Matter Development Credentials, which are pre-provisioned to the OPTIGA™Trust M MTR Shield.
 As soon as you provision your productive credentials, this message will not show anymore.

 ### Control Device

-You can now "lock" and "unlock" the PSoC62 Kit via your Apple Home App.
+You can now "lock" and "unlock" the PSOC™ 62 Kit via your Apple Home App.

 - "Unlocked" State is when the User LED (red) is off
 - "Locked" State is when the User LED (red) is on